youapple/hexadecimal-demo/README.en.md

 1. If this project helps you, please help star.
 2. If you have any questions, you can feedback to me through issues or public accounts.

-> Follow my official accounts: hexadecimal said
+> Follow my official accounts: Hexadecimal Said
 official accounts:
 ![](D:\yjp\logo\qrcode_hexadecimal.jpg)
 blog: